 Manage courses and learners easily using centralized online classrooms with our LMS.

-Employees can retake quizzes and final exam to get a completion certificate.
+Employees can retake quizzes and final exam.
+Everyone is guaranteed a completion certificate.

 Federal: Fair Employment and Housing Act and Title VII of the federal Civil Rights Act of 1964, FEHA and Title VII statutory provisions and case law concerning the prohibition against and the prevention of retaliation in employment, unlawful sexual harassment, discrimination based on sexual orientation or gender identity, such as lesbian, gay, bisexual, and transgender (LGBT).